jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.036.png)

-This might suggest that the rightmost border would be entered, instead of exited.
+This might suggest that the rightmost border might be entered, instead of exited.

 #### Line Ownership